 The Garforth Parking Strategy was approved in May, and now forms a framework for future management of parking in the town centre.
-The final strategy can be seen by clicking on the link below.
+The final strategy can be seen by clicking on the download within this page.
 The proposals are as follows

 - The conversion of the two main council owned car parks to limited duration of stay (currently both operate with un-limited duration of stay);

 - Immediately create additional parking areas (including motorcycle parking) where possible e.g. by enlarging Main Street car park (development and implementation of a revised layout to optimise parking, following demolition of the garages), and bring the Recreation Ground car park up to parking standards for long-stay use;

 - Encourage sustainable travel and efficient use of private car parks (including Town End and Gascoigne’s) within the business community

 - Depending on the success or otherwise of the above, there may be a need to extend the resident permit schemes;

 - Immediately review signing, lining and traffic orders on Main Street (including zig-zag lines, location of bus stops and narrower running lanes) with a view to providing short-stay parking of 30 minutes duration where possible.
 This review will be progressed in liaison with the accident studies team as Main Street, Garforth is currently identified as a length for concern;

 - Review disabled parking provision in the public car parks and re-distribute 4 car park disabled spaces along Main Street;